 Overall, Skoda models come out on top for reliability in each category, with the petrol Skoda Superb being the most reliable overall.

 SEAT vehicles come with a three year or 60,000 mile warranty - whichever comes first.
 If that doesn’t seem like enough, there are warranty extension options which can be discussed with your local dealer.
 They also have a three year paintwork warranty.

 Similarly, Skoda offers a two year unlimited mileage warranty, including a third year of up to 60,000 miles.
 In addition to this, they provide a 12-year body protection warranty on all new Skoda's.
 And, if you want to extend your warranty, you can do so by up to five years or 10,000 miles.
 Prices start at just £180 for extensions.

 While Skoda and SEAT share a lot of technology, including many of the parts from which they are built, this doesn’t mean they are perfectly identical under the bonnet.
 Each car will be slightly different, though there are a few that are well known for being very similar.

-The Skoda Fabia, for example, is mechanically similar to the SEAT Ibiza, while the SEAT Leon is much like the Skoda Octavia.
+The Skoda Fabia, for example, is mechanically similar to the SEAT Ibiza, while the SEAT Leon (pictured below) is much like the Skoda Octavia.
 Typically, these cars have a similar level of performance, so it really comes down to price, appearance and reliability when you are choosing between them.